sunnyhasija/TweetScraper/README.md

 # TweetScraper
-Scripts to scrape twitter API for tweets

-The KeywordScraper.py file allows for download of all tweets that contain a particular keyword.
+The keywordscraper.py file allows you to download tweets containing a particular keyword from the public twitter stream.

-The ProfileScraper.py file allows for download of all tweets (about 3200 max allowed by twitter API) from a twitter profile using pagination to scrape all the tweets that are available.
+The profilescraper.py file allows you to download tweets from any public twitter profile.
+It paginates through the profile to download all tweets (actually 3200, most the twitter API allows) from that profile.

-All files provided under MIT license, citation information included within each file.
+Code presented under MIT license, and all the relevant citation information is included at the top of the code in each file.